PJH92/vafo-digital-test/README.md

 With AWS CLI configured, use the provided `deploy.sh` script to test, build, package, upload, and deploy:

+First ensure the S3 buckets already exist and match the names in the .tfvars files (update them if needed)

 ```sh
 chmod +x deploy.sh
 ./deploy.sh         # Deploys dev environment